HEP-EPN/HEP-EPN.github.io/team/index.md

 Past members of our team are:

+ * Miguel Garcia - Currently in the industry.
  * Cristina Mantilla Suarez - Currently Postdoc at Fermilab.
  * Daniel Guerrero - Currently  Postdoc at Fermilab.